-Tor [199] is a large-scale network that enables users to access remote resources without revealing their identity.
+Tor [58] is a large-scale network that enables users to access remote resources without revealing their identity.
 Tor relies on onion routing: it relays traffic through circuits consisting of at least two relays (three by default) chosen from more than 6,000 dedicated nodes.
 The first relay in a circuit is known as the Guard.
-The Tor client chooses a small set of n (by default 2 , n = 2) possible guards.
+The Tor client chooses a small set of n (by default2, n = 2) possible guards.
 Thereafter, it builds circuits by using one guard from this set, choosing the remaining relays randomly from the list of all available relay nodes.

-Tor enables both connections to the regular internet (referred as Exit) and to other Tor users (referred as Onion Services).
-Compared to Exit mode, Onion Services provides two way anonymity between the two participants.
-Figure 3.2 illustrates an onion service used for transmitting VoIP frames.
+Tor enables anonymity for both parties through the notion of Onion Services.
+Figure 3.1 illustrates an onion service used for transmitting VoIP frames.
 The caller Tor user connects to an anonymous onion service (the callee) by means of a Tor route, consisting of two Tor circuits, one from the caller to a rendezvous relay, and another from the callee to the same rendezvous relay.